JamesMcCullochDickens/PolygonMLP/README.md

 This repository contains the code for predicting polygon side length and area using a CNN architecture and an MLP.

-- CNN PolyPredictor is the CNN
+- CNNPolyPredictor.py is the CNN

-- Generic Dataloader is the pytorch dataloader that uses repeated iterators with skipping (See code)
+- GenericDataloader.py is the pytorch dataloader that uses repeated iterators with skipping (See code)

-- MLP Poly Predictor is the MLP
+- MLPPolyPredictor.py is the MLP

-- Polygon factory generates the training and testing images, which are polygons of random radius, random number of sides from, and of a certain resolution\
+- PolygonFactory.py generates the training and testing images, which are polygons of random radius, random number of sides from, and of a certain resolution

 - The testing images of resolutions 300/600